vda-lab/vda-lab.github.io/_posts/2021-03-03-hands-on-data-visualization-using-svelte.md

 {% endhighlight %}

 You will have to answer a couple of questions, but these are straightforward.
 As an example of such deployment, see [here](https://svelte-flights.vercel.app/).

+You can for example find a version of the flight visualisation [here](https://svelte-flights.vercel.app/) and the iris visualisation [here](https://iris-janaerts.vercel.app).